Table of contents

 - suffer no loss of regular earnings for the scheduled shifts so missed;

-- Where an Employee is required by law to appear before a court of law for reasons other than those stated in (a) above, she shall be granted a leave of absence without pay.
+- Where an Employee is required by law to appear before a court of law for reasons other than those stated in (a) above, they shall be granted a leave of absence without pay.